Nubia: Real One: Plot

 The story follows 17-year-old Nubia Johnson, who tries to conceal her superhuman strength and speed.
 Nubia is put to the test when she attempts to keep her friend safe.

 Background

 McKinney pitched the idea for a graphic novel to DC Comics, as she was a fan of the character Nubia from childhood.
 Nubia is Wonder Woman's twin sister and DC's first black woman superhero.
-She has made scant appearances in Wonder Woman comics since her 1973 introduction and "did not get the widespread recognition as Wonder Woman but many diehard comic fans of color love her."
+She has made scant appearances in Wonder Woman comics since her 1973 introduction and "did not get the widespread recognition as Wonder Woman but many diehard comic fans of color love her".

 The book was written and produced by three Black women: writer L.L.
 McKinney, illustrator Robyn Smith (who is Afro-Caribbean), and colorist Brie Henderson.
-McKinney said of the significance of centering a story about a black woman and described her depiction of Nubia as "strong, powerful, vulnerable, provided for, and most importantly, loved."
+McKinney said of the significance of centering a story about a black woman and described her depiction of Nubia as "strong, powerful, vulnerable, provided for, and most importantly, loved".

 Publication history

 The book was released by DC Comics on February 23, 2021.

-A sequel, titled Nubia: Too Real, will be published on September 2, 2025.
+A sequel, titled Nubia: Too Real, was released on September 2, 2025.